paperswithcode/sotabench-api/README.md

 ```

 We provide a free server to evaluate against paper results.
 Put your code into github, and then submit your github
-repository to [sotabench.com](https://sotabench.com) and it will be automatically built and compared to the paper.
+repository to [sotabench.com](https://sotabench.com) and it will be automatically built, record the results and compare
+them to the paper.

 ## TODO docs